Giants rally on Yastrzemski's 2nd HR, walk off with 7-6 win - WHIZ News

 NO TIME TO WAIT

 Giants rookie Chadwick Tromp made his major league debut behind the plate.
 With a pitcher like Cueto, whose release point changes nearly every pitch, that could be a challenging task.
-But manager Gabe Kapler felt he had no choice because Tyler Heineman needed a rest.
-“He’s been a bit of a warrior for us thus far,” Kapler said.
-“We’ve asked a lot of him.
-And we wanted to get Tromp’s feet wet.”
+But Kapler felt he had no choice because Tyler Heineman needed a rest.

 TRAINER’S ROOM